paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 (2) a list of members of such advisory committee; and

-(3) in the case of an advisory committee created by the Director of National Intelligence, the reasons for a determination by the Director under section 4(b)(3) of the Federal Advisory Committee Act (5 U.S.C.
-App.) that an advisory committee cannot comply with the requirements of such Act.
+(3) in the case of an advisory committee created by the Director of National Intelligence, the reasons for a determination by the Director under [section 1003(b)(3) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1003/b/3&num=0&edition=prelim) that an advisory committee cannot comply with the requirements of chapter 10 of title 5.

 ### Statutory Notes

-#### References in Text
-Section 4(b)(3) of the Federal Advisory Committee Act, referred to in par.
-(3), is section 4(b)(3) of Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Codification
 Section was formerly classified as a note under [section 405 of this title](./chapter-015-national-security.md#section-405) prior to editorial reclassification as this section.

 #### Amendments
+2022—Par.
+(3).
+Pub.
+L. 117–286 substituted “[section 1003(b)(3) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1003/b/3&num=0&edition=prelim) that an advisory committee cannot comply with the requirements of chapter 10 of title 5.” for “section 4(b)(3) of the Federal Advisory Committee Act (5 U.S.C.
+App.) that an advisory committee cannot comply with the requirements of such Act.”

 2014—Pub.
 L. 113–126 amended section generally.
 Prior to amendment, section related to annual report on advisory committees created by Director of National Intelligence and Director of the Central Intelligence Agency, contents of report, and inclusion of reasons for ODNI exclusion of advisory committee from Federal Advisory Committee Act.

 #### Definition